 If you think you might benefit from taking the course please click here, where you will be taken to a nine-point checklist which will help you work out if Citizen Maths is suitable for you.

 Calderdale College is the largest provider of further education courses and work-based learning and the sole provider of higher education awards in Calderdale, a Metropolitan Borough in West Yorkshire centred on Halifax - http://www.calderdale.ac.uk/.

-The Institute of Education is part of the University College London with an international reputation for its education research.
+The UCL Institute of Education has an international reputation for its education research.
 IOE is a centre of excellence for research into mathematics education and into technology-enhanced learning - http://www.ioe.ac.uk/.

 OCR (Oxford Cambridge and RSA Examinations) is part of Cambridge Assessment and a leading UK awarding body.
 OCR provides qualifications for people of all ages and abilities at school, college, in work or through part-time learning programmes - http://www.ocr.org.uk/.

 If you have questions, please complete this enquiry form.
 We reply to enquiries quickly, and never in more than two working days.
 You may also find it useful to look at the Citizen Maths blog, which contains a range of relevant and current background material.